beuss-git/oisim/README.md

 ## Explaining the Default Config Settings
 ##### settings
-`"activation_key": 121` sets the activation key to 121 (F10)
+`"activation_key": 121` sets the activation key to F10.

-`"exit_key": 123` sets the exit key to 123 (F12)
+`"exit_key": 123` sets the exit key to F12.

-`"default_delay": 10` sets the default delay to 10 milliseconds
+`"default_delay": 10` sets the default delay to 10 milliseconds.

-`"automatic_newline": false` disables automatic newlines when the command is finished
+`"automatic_newline": false` disables automatic newlines when the command is finished.

 ##### commands
 `["L\n"]` will inject the single character 'L' and a newline (enter key) after it.

-`["L"], ["L"]` will inject two 'L' characters on the same line
+`["L"], ["L"]` will inject two 'L' characters on the same line.

-`["L", 100]` will first wait 100 milliseconds, then inject the single character 'L'
+`["L", 100]` will first wait 100 milliseconds, then inject the single character 'L'.

 `["The Lord of the Rings: The Return of the King\n", 10]` will wait 10 milliseconds, then inject the string "The Lord of the Rings: The Return of the King" and then inject a newline.

 ## Usage
-In order to use it you just have to put config.json within the same folder as the executable and then run the executable.
+In order to use it you just have to put config.json within the same folder as the executable and then run execute it.